 Warsaw, 17 April 2014 – Serhiy Lefter was last in contact with the Kyiv office of the foundation on Tuesday, 15 April, in the evening.
 There has been no contact with him since then, he doesn’t answer his phone and his whereabouts are unknown.
-The Open Dialog Foundation links the disappearance of Serhiy Lefter with the presence in Slovyansk of the armed terrorist groups from the Russian Federation.
+The Open Dialogue Foundation links the disappearance of Serhiy Lefter with the presence in Slovyansk of the armed terrorist groups from the Russian Federation.

 The disappearance of Serhiy Lefter is yet another sign of aggression against journalistic environment.
-The Open Dialog Foundation is appealing to the members of the UN and the OSCE to recognize that the responsibility for the kidnapping of the Ukrainian journalist lies with the Russian Federation, which has been carrying out a military invasion in Ukraine.
+The Open Dialogue Foundation is appealing to the members of the UN and the OSCE to recognize that the responsibility for the kidnapping of the Ukrainian journalist lies with the Russian Federation, which has been carrying out a military invasion in Ukraine.

 Russia has been successfully blocking any possibility to collect and publish independent information on the situation in Eastern Ukraine.
 The persecution of independent journalists is a clear proof of such activity.
 At the same time, the Russian Federation continues to spread the heavy wave of aggressive propaganda, based on false information,aimed at deepening the conflict between Ukraine and Russia.

-The Open Dialog Foundation is highly concerned that kidnapping and detention of journalists in Eastern Ukraine may become a widespread practice, standing in the violation of basic human rights.
+The Open Dialogue Foundation is highly concerned that kidnapping and detention of journalists in Eastern Ukraine may become a widespread practice, standing in the violation of basic human rights.
 We are strongly convinced that distributing objective and independent information on Russian actions in Eastern Ukraine among the international community may stop the Russian aggression.

 Serhiy Lefter is 24 years old and comes from Vinnytsia.
-He has been collaborating with the Open Dialog Foundation for a month now.
+He has been collaborating with the Open Dialogue Foundation for a month now.
 He participated in a two-week observation mission to Crimea.
 In the recent days, he has been covering the developments of the situation in Eastern Ukraine: he was to Kramatorsk, Donetsk, Kharkiv and, from 14 April, he has been in Slovyansk.

-Before starting his collaboration with the Open Dialog Foundation, Serhiy used to work for the First National Ukrainian TV channel (Pierwyj Nacjonalnyj).
+Before starting his collaboration with the Open Dialogue Foundation, Serhiy used to work for the First National Ukrainian TV channel (Pierwyj Nacjonalnyj).
 He resigned, while Yanukovych was still in power, after having faced pressures from his superiors and because of censorship imposed on his reportage.

 Serhiy Lefter wrote numerous articles documenting the situation in Ukraine for the Maidan24 online portal.
 Below are the links to the articles of his authorship.